-If your problems persist then you should contact the Private Sector Housing Team.
+If your problems persist then you can seek advice from the Council’s Private Sector Housing Team.

 If you rent your home on an assured shorthold tenancy, that started after 6 April 2007, and have paid a deposit, your landlord must put it into a government-backed tenancy deposit scheme.

 If your home has gas appliances your landlord will need to get a new Landlords Gas Test Certificate every year.
 These can only be provided by a Gas Safe Registered engineer.